william-liebenberg/OpenApi-FullTypeNames/README.md

 }
 ```

-The `CustomSchemaIds` method adds a schema transformer to the OpenAPI configuration by calling `AddSchemaTransformer`.
-This transformer is a function that takes three parameters: schema, context, and cancellationToken.
-The function first checks if the type information (`context.JsonTypeInfo.Type`) is a `value type` or a `string`.
-If it is, the function returns immediately using `Task.CompletedTask`, indicating that no transformation is needed for these types because I don't want them to be displayed any different than normal.
+* The `CustomSchemaIds` method adds a schema transformer to the OpenAPI configuration by calling `AddSchemaTransformer` and receives a delegate `typeSchemaTransformer` that callers can use for the custom transformation of types.
+* This transformer is a function that takes three parameters: `schema`, `context`, and `cancellationToken`.
+We are mainly interested in the `schema`, and the current `context` objects to perform our transformations.
+* The function first checks if the type information (`context.JsonTypeInfo.Type`) is a `value type` or a `string`.
+    * If it is, the function returns immediately using `Task.CompletedTask`, indicating that no transformation is needed for these types - I like to keep them as simple as possible.

+    > FYI - if we fully qualify `value types` then they appear as `System.Double`, `System.Guid`, `System.Int32`, `System.String` instead of `decimal`, `guid`, `int`, `string` :(

-Next, the function checks if the `schema.Annotations` dictionary is null or does not contain the `x-schema-id` key.
-If either condition is true, the function again returns `Task.CompletedTask`, as there is no schema ID to modify.
+* Next, the function checks if the `schema.Annotations` dictionary is null or does not contain the `x-schema-id` key.
+    * If either condition is true, the function again returns `Task.CompletedTask`, as there is no schema ID to modify.

-If the schema ID is present, the function updates the `x-schema-id` annotation and the `schema.Title` property with the transformed type name.
-The transformed type name is obtained by executing the provided delegate and passing the `context.JsonTypeInfo.Type` value to be transformed.
+    * If the schema ID is present, the function updates the `x-schema-id` annotation and the `schema.Title` property with the transformed type name.
+* The transformed type name is obtained by executing the provided `typeSchemaTransformer` delegate and passing the `context.JsonTypeInfo.Type` value to be transformed.

+I did have to take a bit of care to make it work for both [SwaggerUI](https://swagger.io/tools/swaggerhub/) and the newer [Scalar UI](https://github.com/scalar/scalar).
+Both libraries interpret the OpenAPI spec document slightly differently.

+* SwaggerUI uses the `title` field from the schema to represent the type name throughout the UI
+* Scalar uses the `title` field from the schema to represent the type in the **endpoints** section of the UI
+* Scalar uses the `x-schema-id` annotation to represent the type in the **models** section of the UI

+With this extension method, I managed to achieve a consistent outcome for both SwaggerUI and Scalar.

 Nice and simple!

 Now lets look at using this extension method in our own applications.

-## Transforming
+## Custom Schema Transformations

 In your `Program.cs` file, use the extension method above as part of your OpenAPI application services configuration: